 How to Buy Life Insurance

-When shopping for life insurance, many people compare premiums.
-When shopping for term life insurance, this is an effective way to compare prices.
-Other factors should also be considered, such as the financial strength of the company, which can be compared by their grade from the rating services, such as A.M.
+When shopping for life insurance, many people compare premiums, but other factors should also be considered, such as the financial strength of the company, which can be compared by their grade from the rating services, such as A.M.
 Best.
 An important consideration for term insurance is guaranteed renewability, which is a guarantee that your term insurance will be renewed without providing more proof of insurability.
-The premium will increase as you age, but you will not have to submit to medical examinations to verify your health every time you renew.
+The premium will increase as you age, but you will not need a medical examination to renew your policy.

 However, when shopping for a new cash-value policy, such as whole life, universal life, variable life, or variable-universal life, premiums do not convey an accurate picture.
-Other things that must be taken into account are dividends, cash values, and the time value of money.
+Other things to consider are dividends, cash values, and the time value of money.
 When shopping for a cash-value policy, it might be prudent to compare its value to buying term insurance and investing the rest of the premium that would otherwise go to increasing the cash value of the account or for dividends.
 Because insurance companies have high expenses compared to other investments, such as mutual funds, stocks, or bonds, you may well do better by buying term insurance and investing the rest of the money yourself.

-Another factor that will reduce the cost of life insurance is to avoid paying fractional premiums—paying the annual premium in semi-annual, quarterly, or monthly installments.
+The cost of life insurance can be reduced by avoiding paying fractional premiums, paying the annual premium in semi-annual, quarterly, or monthly installments.
 Most insurance companies charge more for more frequent premium payments, and some charge a lot more.

 The Cost of Life Insurance

-There are 2 methods that are commonly used to determine the cost of life insurance: the traditional net cost method and the interest-adjusted cost method.
+The cost of life insurance is determined by several methods.
 The main disadvantages of these methods are the need to project what dividends, interest rates, and cash values will be in the future.
 Assumptions about these values can result in small variations in the net cost index from different companies with similar policies.

-The interest-adjusted cost method does take into account the time value of money by adjusting the factors by an interest rate.
+The interest-adjusted cost method does account for the time value of money by adjusting the factors by an interest rate.

 Shopping for Life Insurance

-When shopping for life insurance, you must 1st decide what type of policy best serves your needs, and then compare plans from at least several companies because there is wide variation in the cost of similar life insurance policies.
-Compare similar plans from different insurers, but ignore small variations in cost index numbers, because there may be slight variations in features, and, as noted above, small variations will result from different projections about future dividends, interest rate, and investment results.
+When shopping for life insurance, 1st decide what type of policy best serves your needs, then compare plans from at least several companies because prices vary widely even for similar life insurance policies.
+Compare similar plans from different insurers, but ignore small variations in cost index numbers, because there may be slight variations in features, and, as noted above, small variations will result from different projections about future dividends, interest rates, and investment results.

-Another important method that can help you find the best value is to ask for premium rates for policies with different face values, because insurers may have discounts for higher value policies.
-For instance, if you were thinking about getting $200,000 worth of coverage, you may benefit by getting quotes for $200,000; $250,000; and $300,000 to see the differences in premiums.
-Because of discounts for higher face value policies, a higher face value policy may only cost a little more, or, in some cases, may even cost less.
+Another important method for finding the best value is to ask for premium rates for policies with different face values, because insurers may have discounts for higher value policies.
+For instance, if you were thinking about getting $200,000 worth of coverage, you may benefit by getting quotes for $200,000, $250,000, and $300,000 to see the differences in premiums.
+Because of discounts for higher face value policies, premiums may be only slightly higher or may even be less.